Niteesh12/M1_Application_Resturent-billing-system/1_Requirements/Readme.md

 # Requirements
 ## Introduction
 * Restaurent Billing System is for monitoring and controlling the transctions in a Restaurent.
-* The System was developed on visual basic langauage which mainly focuses on basic operations like -View menu, Select Order, View Order, Generate Invoice, data searching, Calculate Discount and Tax.
+* The System was developed on visual basic langauage which mainly focuses on basic operations like -View menu, Select Order, View Order, Generate Invoice, data s earching,Calculate Discount and Tax.

 ## Cost and Features and Timeline
   ### Cost--